Protecting yourself against bullying

 Alan perceived a co-worker was bullying him.
 He tried to have the behaviour addressed, but he didn’t have evidence to support his complaint.
 He began to experience headaches and nausea every morning on his way to work.
 At work he lost confidence when he made errors on even routine tasks.

 Alan looked at the other areas of his life and the stressors within.
-He asked a few parents on the baseball team to take on some administrative coaching tasks he found time consuming and stressful.
+He asked a few parents on the baseball team to take over some administrative coaching tasks he found time consuming and stressful.
 He reduced his volunteer hours at the hospital to one evening a week.
 Next, he arranged with his sister, who lived in a distant city, to take on some caretaking tasks for their mother that could be managed from a distance.
-Alan also sought counseling from the Employee Assistance Provider provided in his work benefit package.
+Alan also sought counseling from the Employee Assistance Provider provided by his work benefit package.

 Increasing self-care